cisco/mindmeld/source/userguide/dm.rst

             reply = _handle_door_lock_unlock_reply(selected_all, selected_location, request)
             responder.reply(reply)
         else:
-            responder.params.allowed_intents = ['smart_home.close_door', 'greeting.*']
+            responder.params.allowed_intents = ('smart_home.close_door', 'greeting.*')
             prompt = "Of course, which door?"
             responder.prompt(prompt)

 This example comes from the Home Assistant blueprint.
 It is simplistic in that if the conversation departs from the "happy path," only one domain (`greeting`) is supported.
-A production application would need a longer list of allowed domains and intents.
+A production application would need a longer tuple of allowed domains and intents.

 .. note::
    |